 You can also change the Feed Name and Max number of Feed Items as shown below:

 - Click the Subscribe button to finish and save your settings then close the ‘Subscribe’ tab.
-The RSS feed is now available in the Bookmarks Bar – or RSS folder as shown below:
+RSS feeds in Chrome are now available in the Bookmarks Bar – or RSS folder as shown below:

 The ‘Error logs’ link provides info on any issues with the feeds e.g. connection errors or if feeds are not being synced properly.

-Note: Chrome’s bookmark API can only sync 200 feed items an hour so entries may get out of date if you add dozens of RSS feeds (as the extension will have to wait an hour to continue).
-This is a limitation of Chrome itself – to work around it, make the poll time longer and/or max number of feed items smaller e.g. if you have 10 feeds each with 10 feed items then make the poll time 30 minutes so you are not syncing more than 200 per hour.
+Note: Chrome’s bookmark API can only sync 200 feed items an hour so entries may get out of date if you add dozens of RSS feeds.
+This is a limitation of Chrome – to work around it, make the poll time longer and/or max number of feed items smaller e.g. if you have 10 feeds each with 10 entries, make the poll time 30 minutes so you don’t sync > 200 per hour.

 The fact that Chrome doesn’t include native RSS feed capability is (for some) a crime for a modern browser, although sadly that is becoming the de facto position for all browsers…

 However, if you are switching from Firefox (or IE) to Chrome you’ll love Foxish Live RSS – it adds great RSS feed support using Live Bookmarks and it’s easy to configure and use.